A hawkmoth by moonlight

 The current Survival series also includes a film by Bruce Davidson, a protégé of Alan Root, on the confrontation between Rwandan refugees in Zaire and the last of the mountain gorilla population.
 It’s a pity that Root’s Virunga is not being be broadcast alongside this new film.
 Or his remarkable film about taming African elephants in Garamba Park in Zaire.
 It’s time, in fact, for an Alan Root retrospective: wildebeest, termites, elephants, eagles, peacocks, genets, cobras, chevrotains, gorillas and all; time to recognise the achievement of his three decades of natural history film-making, a genre that continues to prosper amid the cutbacks and changes in the broadcasting landscape, even as its own subject is slowly, sadly reduced. ✭

-Alan Root died on 26 August 2017 at the age of 80.
+Alan Root died on 26 August 2017 at the age of 80 (his colleague Mark Deeble wrote an eloquent tribute.)
 His first wife, Joan Root, who worked with him on many of his films, was murdered in Kenya in 2006.